chamaeleonidae/api/docs/apis/search.md

 ## Download the Search Import CSV example :id=search-imports-example

-Use this example to see what is possible when adding your product's navigation to the Chameleon Search bar
+Use this example to see what is possible when adding your product's navigation to the Chameleon HelpBar

 #### HTTP Request